eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 ### Secrets

 I _love_ secrets.
-A lot of what I love in Doom II is its really bizarre secrets, many of them designed by Sandy Petersen.
+A lot of what I love in Doom II is its really bizarre secrets.
 Even MAP01 has a secret involving a jump onto a seemingly irrelevant decoration.

 I'm not feeling quite that cruel right now, but I do want to put a secret atop one of those lifts.
 I'll use a very old Doom trope and hint at it by using a different texture.
 Making it an actual secret is pretty easy: just pop open the sector properties and check the "Secret" box on the "Special" tab.